Stars vs. Kraken Prediction & Picks - NHL Playoffs Second Round Game 4

 - Dallas has 33 points (10-6-13) in the 29 games it has played that were decided by one goal.

-- The 14 times this season the Stars finished a game with just one goal, they went 3-9-2 (eight points).
+- Looking at the 14 times this season the Stars ended a game with only one goal, they have a 3-9-2 record, good for eight points.

 - The Stars have scored three or more goals in 58 games (44-7-7, 95 points).